 New Boston is a very small city located in the state of Texas.
 With a population of 4,688 people and two constituent neighborhoods, New Boston is the 385th largest community in Texas.

 Unlike some cities, New Boston isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in New Boston are a mix of both white- and blue-collar jobs.
-Overall, New Boston is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in New Boston who work in office and administrative support (13.30%), sales jobs (12.74%), and healthcare (8.10%).
+Overall, New Boston is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in New Boston who work in sales jobs (12.63%), office and administrative support (11.44%), and healthcare (7.93%).

-The rate of college-level education in New Boston is quite a bit lower than the national average among all cities of 21.84%: just 12.56% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in New Boston with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.94% of people over 25 have a bachelor's degree or advanced degree.

 New Boston is a very ethnically-diverse city.
 The people who call New Boston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Boston residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Boston include German, French , English, and Scots-Irish.

 The most common language spoken in New Boston is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Tagalog.